 In retrospect, I think I could have extracted more sugar from the beets if I’d cooked them longer, stirred them more, or both.
 But will I try again?
 Probably not.
 Frankly, the experiment renewed my appreciation for more flavorful liquid sweeteners—cider syrup, maple syrup, and most of all honey.

-Zuckerrüben sirup isn’t bad, though.
-If you’d like to try some and can’t find any sugar beets in your neighborhood, you can order the syrup through the Web (www.germandeli.com).
-There’s even a bio (organic) version (www.heirler-cenovis.de).
+Zuckerrüben Sirup isn’t bad, though.
+If you’d like to try some and can’t find any sugar beets in your neighborhood, you can order the syrup through online stores such as the German Grocery Store.